First Three Chapters

 It is hard to imagine, perhaps, that place of unfathomable depth and water so dark and still.
 We humans after all, swim where the sun still reaches.
 We go where light still touches.
 So, it is hard for me to even describe that place.
 But I will try.
 Try to explain what was shown to me.

-In that slice beneath the ocean floor, in the heart of the Amano, a cave sat surrounded by frozen waves of rock held in a tender caress by black waters.
+In that slice beneath the ocean floor, in the heart of the Amano, a cave sat surrounded by frozen waves of rock held in a tender caress by black water.
 Rippling and rolling, an exquisite sculpture of rock fixed in time.
 A natural testament to the powers of a long-ago collision, where the ocean reached up and out and grasped the hand of the sky, and in that moment of contact, the earth bloomed into orange tangles of magma and ash.

 To think that there, beneath our passing ships, for all this time, was the moment of first creation.
 A moment of matrimony forever encapsulated in sharp edges and swirls.